Submitting jobs to the HEX Computer Farm

 exit

-Create a sub-directory /home/username/condortest and copy this script to the file "prime.bash" in that directory.
+To use this script with the HEX farm, first create a directory /home/username/condortest and copy this script to the file "prime.bash" in that directory.
 This is the executable file.
-Make certain that "prime.bash" has the "execute" file permission set!
+Be sure that "prime.bash" has the "execute" file permission set!
+Use chmod u+x prime.bash to do so.

 universe = vanilla